isc-projects/kea/platforms.rst

 Regularly tested platforms
 --------------------------

-As of January, 2020, Kea is officially supported on Alpine, CentOS, Fedora, Ubuntu, Debian, and FreeBSD systems.
+Kea is officially supported on Alpine, CentOS, Fedora, Ubuntu, Debian, and FreeBSD systems.
 Kea-|release| builds have been tested on:

 * Alpine - 3.12
 * CentOS — 7, 8
-* Fedora — 32
+* Fedora — 32, 33
-* Ubuntu — 16.04, 18.04, 20.04
+* Ubuntu — 18.04, 20.04, 20.10
 * Debian — 9, 10
-* FreeBSD — 12.2
+* FreeBSD — 12.1

 There are currently no plans to port Kea to Windows systems.